urschrei/pyzotero/doc/index.rst

           }
         ]

 ``--collection`` files every created item under one collection, and ``--tag``, which you can repeat, tags every created item.
-Collections and tags that an item already carries are kept.
-The item type and the field names of every item are checked against the library's schema before anything is sent, so one invalid item stops the whole batch and the message names its position in the list. ``pyzotero itemtypes`` lists the item types, and ``pyzotero listitemfields TYPE`` lists the fields of one type.
+Collections and tags that an item already has are kept.
+The item type and the field names of every item are checked against the library's schema before anything is sent. ``pyzotero itemtypes`` lists the item types, and ``pyzotero listitemfields TYPE`` lists the fields of one type.
 Zotero accepts up to 50 items in one call.

 Create a collection, at the top level or nested under ``--parent``: